-The influence of climate on the fate of ancient civilizations has been hotly debated for many years (see for instance deMenocal, 2001; Fagan, 2004; Issar and Zohar, 2004; Diamond, 2005).
-For many historians and archeologists, the risk, however, when correlating Holocene climate variability to human history, is to propose an over simplistic scenario in which anthropic actions on the evolution of civilizations are ignored.
+The influence of climate on the fate of ancient civilizations has been hotly debated for many years (see for instance deMenocal [82]; Fagan [83]; Issar and Zohar [84]; Diamond [85]).
+For many historians and archeologists, the risk when correlating Holocene climate variability to human history, is to propose an over simplistic scenario in which anthropogenic actions on the evolution of civilizations are ignored.
 Moreover, obtaining evidence for a "collapse of civilization", a "cultural downturn" or even for a "civilization crisis" from highly fragmentary archeological records is not a trivial matter.
-Hence, Gallet and Genevey (2007) wrote with caution: "This potential influence, which serves as the foundation of 'climate determinism', can be viewed as the response of natural-resource-dependent, agricultural-based communities to climatically driven environmental changes.
+Hence, Gallet and Genevey [86] wrote with caution: "This potential influence, which serves as the foundation of 'climate determinism', can be viewed as the response of natural-resource-dependent, agricultural-based communities to climatically driven environmental changes.
 In some cases, these could have provoked major damage in economic and social organization of the societies, thus paving the way for political disintegration".
-And in fact, there are several examples in the literature in which major societal events were directly linked to climatic

-(drought) events: for instance in the Middle East, with the end of the Uruk civilization and the beginning of the Old Egyptian empire (end of the 4th millennium BC-beginning of the 3th millennium BC; e.g. Brooks, 2006) or the disappearance of the Akkadian empire and of the Old Egyptian empire around 2200 BC (e.g. Weiss et al., 2001; Cullen et al., 2000), and in Mesoamerica where the Classic Maya civilization was probably struck by different climate-related crises during the first millennium AD (e.g. Hodell et al., 1995; Haug et al., 2003).
+And in fact, there are several examples in the literature in which major societal events were directly linked to climatic (drought) events: for instance in the Middle East, with the end of the Uruk civilization and the beginning of the Old Egyptian empire (end of the 4th millennium BC-beginning of the 3rd millennium BC; e.g. Brooks [87]) or the disappearance of the Akkadian empire and of the Old Egyptian empire around 2200 BC (e.g. Weiss et al. [88]; Cullen et al. [89]), and in Mesoamerica where the Classic Maya civilization was probably struck by different climate-related crises during the first millennium AD (e.g. Hodell et al. [90]; Haug et al. [91]).
 It is reasonable to believe that the social organization of some societies was particularly vulnerable to climate-induced environmental changes, in particular those living in semi-arid regions (Middle East) and in seasonal desert (Mesoamerica) where the water supply was most probably a critical factor in social and political stability.
-However, it is worth noting that the concept of "climate determinism", as first promoted by Huntington (1911) (see in Issar and Zohar, 2004), appears rather inappropriate, or at least too simplistic, because the reasons leading to the demise of well-organized societies were likely a complex combination of natural and human inter-related processes, though climate may have played the role of a catalyst.
+However, it is worth noting that the concept of "climate determinism", as first promoted by Huntington [92] (see in Issar and Zohar [84]), appears rather inappropriate, or at least too simplistic, because the reasons leading to the demise of well-organized societies were likely a complex combination of natural and human inter-related processes, though climate may have played the role of a catalyst.

-Gallet et al. (2006) and Gallet and Genevey (2007) noted that some of the climatic variations (i.e. toward drier conditions) that may have caused social disruptions in the Middle East and in Mesoamerica (e.g. deMenocal, 2001; Weiss et al., 2001; Hodell et al., 1995) were synchronous with archeomagnetic jerks detected in Western Eurasia.
+Gallet et al. [39] and Gallet and Genevey [86] noted that some of the climatic variations (i.e. toward drier conditions) that may have caused social disruptions in the Middle East and in Mesoamerica (e.g. deMenocal [82]; Weiss et al. [88]; Hodell et al. [90]) were synchronous with archeomagnetic jerks detected in Western Eurasia.
 If significant, that connection may indicate that the secular variation of the Earth's magnetic field has had an indirect impact, through its influence on regional or global climate, on the history of human civilization.
-While archeological baked materials such as pottery strongly reflect past human activity, their archeomagnetic study could in return provide information on the climate and environmental conditions which to some extent have shaped the history of humanity.

-6c.
-Other techniques and applications of Archeomagnetism
+6.3.
+Other techniques and applications of archeomagnetism